shihab-shamim/StyleNest-client/README.md

-# 🛍️ TrendyTales
+# 🛍️ StyleNest

-TrendyTales is a modern shopping website built with the MERN (MongoDB, Express, React, Node.js) stack.
+StyleNest is a modern shopping website built with the MERN (MongoDB, Express, React, Node.js) stack.
 It offers a sleek, user-friendly shopping experience with full e-commerce functionalities.

 ---